Layr-Labs/eigenda-proxy/README.md

 These tests also assert E2E client <-> server interactions using simple/op clients.

-#### E2E Fuzz
+#### Fuzz

-This E2E test will fuzz the proxy client server integration and op client keccak256 with malformed inputs.
+Fuzz tests exercise the proxy client server integration and op client keccak256 with malformed inputs.
 This is never meant to be fuzzed with EigenDA.
 Run with `make test-fuzz`.